 2020 Procurement and Supply Chain Recruitment Outlook

 December bought an election result, and at least for the moment, there is a little respite from the Brexit confusion.
-Recruitment in the Procurement & Supply Chain community is picking up again whilst the profession continues to develop and find more ways to add value.
+Procurement and Supply Chain recruitment is picking up again, whilst the profession continues to develop and add value.

-Political and economic uncertainty meant 2019 was a difficult year for many, however psd’s Procurement & Supply Chain function saw sustained activity.
-Looking ahead to 2020 the demand for strategic searches seems strong.
+Political and economic uncertainty meant 2019 was a difficult year for many, however psd’s Procurement & Supply Chain recruitment function saw sustained activity.
+Looking ahead to 2020, the demand for strategic searches looks strong.

 Procurement Recruitment in Affordable Housing

 2019 saw an increase in recruiting procurement professionals across the Social Housing sector and we expect this trend to continue throughout 2020.
 Procurement within this sector has been dominated recently by four themes; political uncertainty, post-Grenfell safety concerns, modern methods of construction, and mergers & acquisitions.
 External factors continue to effect the industry, and the urgency for procurement functions to become more commercially driven and cost effective increases.
 The specialist expertise of a procurement professional in this area has expanded to managing stakeholders with competing priorities and ultimately to act as internal sponsors to implementing efficient and compliant procurement processes.

 As property portfolios become more geographically dispersed, a thorough understanding of contract and supplier management principles is important in mitigating risk in areas such as outsourced maintenance and routine asset management.
 Government funding cuts, combined with inflated expenditure within the repairs and maintenance categories have further exacerbated development cost concerns.
 More providers have turned to modular construction to reduce cost, development time and improve quality assurance.
 This has added a new area of expertise to procurement professionals, with new frameworks, contracts, suppliers and supply chains to be developed.